Biden turns to Pennsylvania as he hammers Trump’s presidency

 “The fact that he won’t apologize for the crime bill is the conversation that comes up in every conversation I have,” said Angela Rye, a former staff director of the Congressional Black Caucus.

-On the campaign trail, Harris is frequently asked whether the ticket is doing enough to dive up Black support, including on Sunday during a stop.
+On the campaign trail, Harris is frequently asked whether the ticket is doing enough to drive up Black support, including on Sunday during a stop.

 “We are talking to all communities, but understanding that the Black community has very specific needs, mostly in terms of disproportionate impact and disparities that long existed that need to be corrected by policies that promote equity and equitable outcomes,” Harris said.

-A senior Biden aide, who was not authorized to speak about internal figures, said that campaign is pleased with early voting estimates showing better than expected turnout from young voters and African Americans.
+A senior Biden aide, who was not authorized to speak about internal figures, said that campaign is pleased with early voting estimates showing better-than-expected turnout from young voters and African Americans.

 Biden’s advisers are also feeling vindicated about the decision to focus early on the coronavirus, and several noted that USA Today recently reposted a January op-ed penned by Biden where he warned of its dangers.